 9. Increase Sales

-Once you’ve done two years on SlaveCheck - and can demonstrate compliance with MSA – you can take pride and showcase the ethical and responsible credentials of your culture and your brand by including the ‘slavechecked’ icon as part of your branding and marketing communications.
+Once you’ve demonstrated two years of continuous improvement - and compliance with the Act - you can showcase your ethical and responsible credentials to staff, customers, investors and the communities within which you operate.
+You can also include the ‘slavechecked’ icon as part of your branding and marketing communications.

 12. Inspire Others to Make a Difference

 Success breeds success.
 Being able to demonstrate your responsible participation in global slavery elimination efforts may inspire your staff, customers, investors, business partners, philanthropists, industry bodies, community groups – to also participate in the collaboration.